 For any item on the prior authorization list, be sure to complete a prior authorization request.
 The forms are based on the Texas Department of Insurance (TDI) Standardized Prior Authorization Form.

 The process for obtaining prior authorization is changing for members in group and individual health benefit plans (not self-funded), in compliance with Texas House Bill 3459.
 Starting Oct.
 1, a list of services for which you will no longer need prior authorization for Texas state regulated plans will be on your Provider Portal and will be updated routinely as necessary.
-To receive notification via mail or email instead, click the link below and complete the form.
+To receive notification via mail or email instead, complete the form below.

 Prior authorization requests for services and drugs obtained under the medical benefit (i.e. drug will be billed on a medical claim by a provider) are processed by BSWHP Health Services Division.

-For more information regarding prior authorization submission process for drugs obtained under the strong>pharmacy benefit, visit Drug Requests - Prior Authorizations, Exceptions and Appeals.
+For more information regarding prior authorization submission process for drugs obtained under the pharmacy benefit, visit Drug Requests - Prior Authorizations, Exceptions and Appeals.

 Health Services Division accepts medical benefit prior authorization and peer-to-peer requests during regular business hours (8 AM to 5 PM) and any time after hours in the following ways: